 What happens if while you’re on vacation, the water line to your ice maker bursts and floods your kitchen and entire basement?
 We had some friends that had this happen.
-When dealing with water damage, it is important to seek help of water damage professionals or storm damage repair contractors in order to avoid any further problems.
+When dealing with storm or water damage, it is important to seek help of water damage professionals or storm damage repair contractors in order to avoid any further problems.
 Water damage can cause a lot of issues, and professionals will be able to help you deal with them in the best way possible.
 What happens if you decide to grill those burgers a little too close to the house and catch the place on fire?
 What happens when a thunderstorm blows the big tree in your front yard into your bedroom via the newly-created hole in your roof?
 What happens when a burglar decides your stuff is now his stuff?
 You get my point.
 Whether you own or rent – have insurance.
 If you own, get a home insurance or get a replacement cost insurance at Money Expert.
 If you rent, be sure your renter’s insurance covers all the stuff you would miss if it were to disappear.
 Compare the rates and services of different home insurance companies to find the best deal.

 Disability / Long-Term Care Insurance